-Here's a helpful 2-min video that explains what rapid prototyping is, and why it's so valuable
+Here's a 4-min video that explains what rapid prototyping is, and why it's valuable:

 What is rapid prototyping?